dereklegenzoff/azure-search-retail/README.md

 # Azure Cognitive Search UI

-This sample is a React template for [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search).
+This sample is a React template for [Azure Cognitive Search](https://docs.microsoft.com/azure/search/search-what-is-azure-search).
 It leverages the [Azure SDK for Javascript/Typescript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/search/search-documents/) and [Azure Static Web Apps](https://aka.ms/swadocs) to make it easy to get up and running with a simple web application.

+This version of the template is focussed on using [semantic search](https://docs.microsoft.com/azure/search/semantic-search-overview) for retail.
+This repo was derrived from [https://github.com/dereklegenzoff/azure-search-react-template](https://github.com/dereklegenzoff/azure-search-react-template).

-You can view the resulting web application here: [https://victorious-beach-0ab88b51e.azurestaticapps.net/](https://victorious-beach-0ab88b51e.azurestaticapps.net/)
+You can view the resulting web application here: [https://brave-smoke-0c74cdf1e.azurestaticapps.net/](https://brave-smoke-0c74cdf1e.azurestaticapps.net/)

 ![Screenshot of sample web app](./images/web-app.png)